Thi-Tracey-Nguyen/T2A2/README.md

 Task #6 and Task #7: same process of Task #2 and Task #3, but on 'staff' entity

 Task #8 and Task #9: same process of Task #2 and Task #3, but on 'bookings' entity

-Task #10 and Task #11: same process of Task #2 and Task #3, but on 'rosters' entity